nimble-dev/nimble/README.md

 * an NSF SI2-SSI grant  (ACI-1550488) to P. de Valpine, C. Paciorek, and D. Temple Lang; and
 * an NSF Collaborative Research grant (DMS-1622444) to P. de Valpine, A. Rodriguez, and C. Paciorek.

-with additional support provided by postdoctoral funding for D. Turek from the Berkeley Institute for Data Science and Google Summer of Code fellowships for N. Michaud (2015) and Colin Lewis-Beck (2017).
+with additional support provided by postdoctoral funding for D. Turek from the Berkeley Institute for Data Science and Google Summer of Code fellowships for N. Michaud (2015) and C. Lewis-Beck (2017).